The Start is Actually the First Three Steps!

 Drag the Foot?

-Not that I'm at all in favor of intentionally dragging the foot going into the second stride, but I can see how dragging the foot can occur as the angle of the block pedals can help create a low trajectory as the athlete attempts to effectively move up the track.
+Not that I'm at all in favor of intentionally dragging the foot going into the second stride, but I can see how dragging the foot can be done for various reasons.
+First, the angle of the starting block pedals can help create a low trajectory as the athlete attempts to effectively move up the track with enough elevation, hip height, power, and range of motion.
 As well as the fact that moving the body horizontally is a priority, as has been explained above.
 This includes a low path the foot travels as the athlete brings the legs, hips, and torso through to start the second stride.
 This is shown in this video.
-Dragging the foot, I believe, can give the athlete a feeling of control and of being able to elevate a little better, and maybe a sensation of a more powerful second step.
+In addition, the reactive nature of the block clearance stride may encourage some athletes to try to slow things down to some extent to try for more power.
+Dragging the foot, I believe, can give the athlete a feeling of control and of being able to elevate a little better going into the next stride, and maybe a sensation of a more powerful second step.
+This may also be appealing to an athlete that fails to sufficiently generate and utilize power during block clearance and second step.
+Again, I'm not in favor of this, but unlike many other coaches, I'm not in the "this is ridiculous" and "I just don't get it" camps.

 In the video from the previous sentence, both athletes drag their foot, but Bromell precedes the dragging of his second stride with a greater hip extension as he tries to elevate and move up the track adequately during block clearance.
 This is followed by a more extreme dragging of the foot than Coleman, I guess to gain the advantages that I described above.

-Although I'm not a proponent of foot dragging, unlike many other coaches, I'm not in the "this is ridiculous" and "I just don't get it" camp.
-Through this blog and my others, I hope to make it plain that dragging the foot disrupts timing and positioning that could be utilized to create and channel momentum efficiently up the track, toward the attainment of an effective top speed (max velocity).
+Through this blog and my others, I hope to make it plain that dragging the foot is a "Plan B" remedy for less than great starting technique, and I hopefully can steer you toward more fundamentally sound methods to create and channel momentum efficiently up the track, toward the attainment of an effective top speed (max velocity).
 So once again, read on!

 Utilizing Starting Block Pedals